yeniel/TelefonicaTest/README.md

 - UI Tests: I didn't make test for the tap of a channel.
 I think I covered with the routing test in the viewmodel

 ### CI
 I choose *Codemagic* as CI because I am used to it.
-I created a workflow
+I created a workflow which will be launched on every push on master branch.

 ### Other considerations
 ##### App Transport Security